 In order for campers to be safe, have fun and feel included, there are standards that we all must hold ourselves to.
 Living with others in a community setting is filled with joys and challenges, and at the end of the day we must have respect for each other and for camp traditions, be honest with ourselves and others, and take ownership when we make mistakes.
 It may be put best by the “Golden Rule” – we must treat each other like we want to be treated.
 By being accountable for our actions, we role-model and teach self-awareness, authenticity and accountability.

 Gratitude is a choice and it takes practice.
 We believe that happiness leads to success (not the other way around) and the research is mounting that gratitude makes you happier.
 Gratitude has an important role at camp because we learn to make the most of our short time together and not take anything for granted.
 From appreciating the beauty of the lake and the smells of pine, to acknowledging how lucky we are to spend our days with friends doing fun and exciting activities, we encourage each other to focus on the positive and expend energy on thinking about all the good in our lives.

 Empathy is a skill that allows us to put ourselves in other peoples’ shoes and connect with how they might be feeling.
 At Vega, it is of the utmost importance that everyone feels included, loved and accepted.
 And in the absence of screens, texting and online social media, campers increase their capacity for empathy by communicating face to face.
-With empathy, we can understand and respect each other, and is an important reason why the Vega community is a safe and loving one where special friendships can be made.
+With empathy we learn the power of kindness and is an important reason why the Vega community is a safe and loving one where special friendships can be made.